Skip to content

 How the service appears to work

-A high-level summary of how the tool appears to operate end to end.
+A high-level summary of how the service appears to operate end to end.
 Specifics should be verified with the provider.

 • A buyer downloads the desktop application and signs in with an Instagram account.